What are the Deadlines to apply and be considered for acceptance into NGU?

-NGU has open enrollment, meaning students can register until the first day of class.
+NGU has rolling admissions, meaning students may register until the first day of class.

 Are freshmen required to live on campus?

 Yes, freshmen are allowed to have cars on campus.
-There is a $65 parking fee each year that a student has a car on campus.
+There is a $70 parking fee this year.

 What is the student to faculty ratio?